Renusri08/react/readme.md

 # PARCEL

-when we make changes to any file in our build project ,in  host server where our file is running automatically refreshes because of this parcel module. parcel creates or unique uses of parcel
+when we make changes to any file in our build project ,in  host server where our file is running automatically refreshes because of this parcel module. parcel creates or unique uses of parcel.
--Dev Build
+-Dev Build.
 -Local Server(parcel includes a development server out of the box just run parcel index.html to get started) -HMR -hot module replacement(refreshes the page automatically) -File wathcing algorithm -written in c++